Najiba-Haidari/exerciseXpert/README.md

 WHEN I click to get saved exercises button
 THEN I can view the list of exercises saved
 ```
+## Technologies Used

+- Javascript including axios
+- Boostrap and CSS3
+- HTML5

 ## APIs Used